By Lucy Searle

 Kit Kemp is the co-owner and Creative Director for Firmdale Hotels, a successful textiles, homewares and fragrance designer, and is well-known for her passion for creating exciting, colorful and unique interiors.

 Here, she tells us just some of her decorating dos and don'ts – from how to use paint, dados and stripes to how to avoid making interior design mistakes, and how to be braver with your decor choices.
-Read on to reap some wonderful interior design tips, and find more advice from Kit Kemp on how to design a room in our dedicated feature.

-1. How to use paint
+6. Know how to use paint

 Here's what Kit advises that you should do when using paint in your rooms: